lroguet/amzn-alexa-skill-netatmo/README.md

 **Atmo** will try to retrieve the available measurements or the specified measurement from your base station (or the first base station if you have several).

 ## To do
+I tried to make **atmo** as easy as possible to extend with new intents, utterances and texts to be converted to speech and spoken back to the user (you) but, as always, there has to be room for improvements.
+Feel free to fork and create pull requests.

 * **Atmo** currently does not support the rain and wind gauges.
 Adding support for these modules would be rather straight forward but I don't own them and therefore could not properly test.